Canon 200mm f2.8 review

 An interesting question: What is it good for ?

 The lens’s main limit is the 200mm focal length.
 If you haven’t used primes yet, better to check before buy.
 Why people doesn’t know, or buy this lens?
 Because much more comfortable, and easy to use a zoom lens.
+This focal length is good for sports, portrait from a distance, with teleconverters for birds/wildlife.

 Is it recommended for inside usage ?